 Ask maker before washing suit!

-To wash a suit or body parts fill a tub with warm or cool water.
+To wash a suit or body parts fill a tub with lukewarm or cool water.
 Not too hot!
 If any parts are heavily airbrushed flip inside out and use only cold water.
 You may wash all parts save for the head so long as they have no colorful dyes and were approved by your maker.

-When soaked add a gentle detergent such as woolite.
+When soaked add a gentle detergent such as woolite delicates or Arm & Hammer unscented.
 Only enough to make some suds.

-If you have a problem stain use baking soda.
-Oxiclean or Folex is also good for white fabric to get tough stains out.
+If you have a problem stain use Folex or Resolve carpet cleaner, these are also good for white fabric to get tough stains out.

 Scrub every area of the suit especially areas prone to matting

-To get matted fur out scrub and brush under hot water.
+To get matted fur out scrub and brush under warmish water.
 Use with caution as this can damage the suit!

 When draining squeeze as much water out as you can and gently rinse the soap out.